alyersin/Algorithmic-Geometry/README.md

 # Algorithmic Geometry

-This project is a C# application developed as part of university studies at "Ovidius" University of Constanța, focusing on exploring algorithmic approaches to geometric problems.
+This project is a C# application developed as part of Computer Science studies at "Ovidius" University of Constanța, focusing on exploring algorithmic approaches to geometric problems.

-# Table of Contents
+## Table of Contents

 About the Project
 Features
 Installation
 Usage
 Technologies Used
 Future Development
 Acknowledgements

-About the Project
+## About the Project
 Algorithmic Geometry is a tool designed to:

 Analyze and visualize geometric algorithms.
 Solve common geometric problems (e.g., convex hulls, point-in-polygon checks, etc.).
 Provide an interactive learning tool for students interested in computational geometry.
-This project aims to deepen understanding in the field of computational geometry by offering hands-on experience with classic algorithms and geometric calculations.

-Features
+## Features
 Interactive Visualizations: Displays algorithm steps and outputs for better understanding.
 Geometric Computations: Performs calculations like distance measurements, convex hulls, etc.
 User-Friendly Interface: Simple UI to interact with geometric shapes and algorithms.